ApocryphaCSS/apocrypha.css/README.md

 - `npm run prepublish:css-minify` to minify the contents of `css/`
 - `npm run test:scss` to watch file changes and automatically rebuild
 - `npm run build` to build .scss and minify, in one go.

+You can also use your preferred package manager if you wish, such as `yarn` or `pnpm`!
+However, be warned that commands might differ.
+Refer to your package manager's help page if necessary.